 Safe and effective therapeutics are urgently needed to treat patients with COVID-19.
 NIAID launched a multicenter, randomized placebo-controlled clinical trial, the Adaptive COVID-19 Treatment Trial (ACTT), to evaluate the safety and efficacy of multiple investigational therapeutics for COVID-19.
 ACTT-1 examined the antiviral drug remdesivir for treatment of severe COVID-19 in hospitalized adults.
 Based on positive data from ACTT-1, the FDA approved the use of remdesivir for treatment in adults and children 12 years of age and older and weighing at least 40 kg hospitalized due to COVID-19.
 ACTT-2 evaluated the anti-inflammatory drug baricitinib in combination with remdesivir, and based on favorable data from ACTT-2, the FDA issued an EUA for the use of baricitinib in combination with remdesivir for treatment of adults and children older than 2 years hospitalized with COVID-19 and requiring supplemental oxygen, invasive mechanical ventilation, or extracorporeal membrane oxygenation.
-ACTT-3 is currently evaluating treatment of patients hospitalized with COVID-19 with remdesivir plus interferon beta-1a, which is used to treat individuals with multiple sclerosis.
-ACTT-4 is currently enrolling adults hospitalized with COVID-19 to assess baricitinib plus remdesivir versus the glucocorticoid dexamethasone plus remdesivir.
+ACTT-3 is currently evaluating treatment of hospitalized COVID-19 patients with remdesivir plus interferon beta-1a, which is used to treat individuals with multiple sclerosis.
+ACTT-4, a study assessing baricitinib plus remdesivir versus the glucocorticoid dexamethasone plus remdesivir in adults hospitalized with COVID-19, has closed to enrollment because the study met pre-defined futility criteria.

 NIAID, in collaboration with other NIH Institutes, also launched two clinical trials as part of the ACTIV partnership, which utilizes master protocols allowing the addition of other investigational therapeutics as the trials continue.
 The two studies, ACTIV-2 and ACTIV-3, initially evaluated the use of the monoclonal antibody bamlanivimab to treat COVID-19 in outpatient and inpatient settings, respectively.
-Bamlanivimab was discovered by the company AbCellera in collaboration with the NIAID VRC and developed by Eli Lilly.
-Bamlanivimab received an FDA EUA in November 2020 for treatment of mild-to-moderate COVID-19 in patients with high risk for COVID-19 disease progression, based on data from a Lilly-sponsored Phase 2 clinical trial.
-ACTIV-2, which is focused on outpatients, has since been expanded to evaluate a combination monoclonal antibody therapy, BRII-196 and BRII-198, as well as three investigational therapeutics: SNG001, an inhalable beta interferon; AZD7442, an investigational long-acting antibody combination; and camostat mesilate, an orally administered molecule that may block SARS-CoV-2 from entering cells.
+ACTIV-2, which is focused on outpatients, has since been expanded to evaluate a combination monoclonal antibody therapy, BRII-196 and BRII-198, as well as four investigational therapeutics: SAB-185, a fully-human polyclonal antibody produced in cattle; SNG001, an inhalable beta interferon; AZD7442, an investigational long-acting antibody combination; and camostat mesilate, an orally administered drug that may block SARS-CoV-2 from entering cells.
 ACTIV-3 currently is evaluating the AZD7442 monoclonal antibody combination in hospitalized patients.
-In addition, NIAID launched a Phase 3 trial called, "Inpatient Treatment with Anti-Coronavirus Immunoglobulin," or ITAC, to evaluate hyperimmune intravenous immunoglobulin for treatment of COVID-19 in hospitalized adults.
-NIAID also began a Phase 3 CoVPN trial of an Eli Lilly combination therapy, bamlanivimab and etesevimab, for treatment of mild to moderate COVID-19.
+On April 22, 2021, NIAID and NHLBI launched the ACTIV-3 Critical Care study to test Zyesami and remdesivir (alone and in combination), for their safety and efficacy in hospitalized COVID-19 patients who are experiencing acute respiratory distress syndrome, a life-threatening condition.
+Zyesami is a synthetic version of vasoactive intestinal peptide, which is made naturally in the human body and appears to have lung-protective antiviral and anti-inflammatory effects.